Student Allowance - review and appeal rights

 The Student Allowance Appeal Authority is independent from StudyLink.

-Your application can be considered for an administrative review if the decision is not covered under one of the categories described in Section 305(1)(a)-(g) of the Education Act 1989 and where, based on the Student Allowance Regulations 1998.
+Your application can be considered for an administrative review if the decision is not covered under one of the categories described in schedule 10, clause 5 of the Education and Training Act 2020.

 Send your evidence with your letter or completed form.
 If you don’t, we may ask for it and your review will take longer.